 Now, let’s talk about some of the best API marketplaces where you can sell your APIs.

 Market and showcase your API on the largest and most loved API marketplace of RapidAPI.
 It helps you list your API, manage it, and monetize it easily.

 Add your parameters and endpoints in minutes using their simple UI and upload Swagger spec to accelerate the process more.
 Interactive documentation gets created automatically after uploading the API, which allows the consumers to test the API in a browser and use it in one click.

-Rakuten is a popular API marketplace with 1 million+ developers across the globe.
-They help you manage, market, and sell your API without any difficulties.
+Rakuten is a popular API marketplace with 1 million+ developer across the globe.
+They help you manage, market and sell your API without any difficulties.

 Integrate your API with the users’ application through code snippets that are available in multiple languages.
 You will receive detailed analytics of performance and insight into your API and set up everything quickly with a secure key.
 Furthermore, Rakuten RapidAPI also authenticates all the requests.

 It manages your invoicing and billing and helps you scale to unlimited API calls at no extra cost.
 Choose your plan according to your requirement that can be either pay-as-you-go or subscription-based.
 They charge a 20% monetization fee for every transaction.